 Microsoft's idea of a dynamic IT infrastructure involves self-managing dynamic systems systems that adjust automatically to the workload they're running.
-By using Hyper-V in conjunction with the systems-management functionality present in the System Center family of products, enterprises can take advantage of the benefits of virtualization to meet the demands of a rapidly changing environment.
+By using Hyper-V in conjunction with the systems management functionality present in the System Center family of products, enterprises can take advantage of the benefits of virtualization to meet the demands of a rapidly changing environment.

-Now that we've covered Hyper-V's key targeted scenarios, let's review the architecture of Hyper-V to see how Microsoft has implemented support for them.
+Now that we've covered Hyper-V's key targeted scenarios, we'll cover the architecture of Hyper-V and explain how Microsoft has implemented support for those scenarios.